• Skip to primary navigation

 Test for doneness using a meat thermometer in the center of your tenderloin.
 Roasting will take anywhere from 1.5 to 2.5 hours, depending on the size, shape, and thickness of your tenderloin.

 • Cut off and discard twine.
-Slice tenderloin into 1 inch steaks and serve with prepared sauce.
+Slice tenderloin into 1 inch steaks.

 Creamy mushroom sauce